-Title: all caps, centred
+Title: All caps, centred.

-Authors: all caps, centred, each followed by a superscript number indicating affiliation and address.
+Authors: All caps, centred, each followed by a superscript number indicating affiliation and address.

-Author addresses: separate from names, italics, one address per line beginning with the superscript number corresponding to the author, e-mail address for corresponding author only
+Author addresses: Separate from names, italics, one address per line beginning with the superscript number corresponding to the author.
+Please include the e-mail address for corresponding author only, in brackets (with an asterisk if there are multiple authors with the same affiliation).

 Abstract: An abstract should be included.
 The abstract includes the centred heading "ABSTRACT" followed by the citation of the article in reference format, followed by text of abstract (maximum 300 words for submissions of > 2000 words), and five to seven key words.
-Short submissions < 2000 words should include an abstract of 100 words or fewer.
-Abstracts do not include tables, figures, or references.
-Authors may supply a translation of the abstract into another language, to be published after the English-language version.
+Short submissions (< 2000 words) should include an abstract of 100 words or fewer.
+Abstracts do not include tables, figures, or citations.
+Authors may supply a translation of the abstract in another language, to be published after the English-language version.

-Numbers: Write out one to nine and first to ninth; use numerals for 10 and 10th and above; thousands are indicated by a space (SI format) and decimals by a period (e.g., 8803.72).
+Numbers: Write out one to nine and first to ninth; use numerals for 10 and 10th and above.
+Thousands are indicated by a space (SI format) and decimals by a period (e.g., 8803.72).
 Numerals are used before units (e.g., 345 km).
-For greater than and less than, the symbols may be used.
-Use an en-dash to indicate ranges of numbers (34-38).
-Do not use "from 34-38" to indicate "from 34 to 38"; for dates, use "We conducted this study 23-30 June..."

-Units: SI units should generally be used, including standard SI symbols (Taylor, B.N. & Thompson, A. [Eds.]
+For "greater than" and "less than", the symbols > and < may be used.

+1 TAYLOR, B.N. & THOMPSON, A. (Eds.)
 2008.
 The International System of Units.
 National Institute of Standards and Technology Special Publication 330, 2008 Edition.
-Gaithersburg, MD: National Institute of Standards and Technology, US Department of Commerce).
-If non-SI units were the units measured, write out the non-SI unit (e.g., 15 nautical miles) and provide an SI conversion in parentheses (28 km).
+Gaithersburg, MD: National Institute of Standards and Technology, US Department of Commerce.

+Units: The International System of Units (SI) should be used, including standard SI symbols1; as exceptions, knots and nautical miles may be used.
+If non-SI units were measured, write out the non-SI unit (e.g., 15 hectares) and provide an SI conversion in parentheses (0.15 km2) at first mention of the unit.
 Compound units (e.g., km/h) can be indicated with a solidus or the exponent -1.
-Units do not have to be repeated for ranges of measures (e.g., 34-38 km), except that % should be repeated (e.g., 34 %-38 %).
-Temperature should include a space before the degree symbol (34 °C).
+Units should not be repeated for ranges of measures (e.g., 34-38 km), except for % and % (e.g., 34%-38%, with no space between the digit and the unit symbol).
+Temperature must include a space before the degree symbol (34 °C).

 Geographic coordinates: Geographic coordinates can be given in any recognized international system.
-For the degree, minute, second system, indicate locations as follows (note no spaces): 64°34'15''N, 163°34'32''W, using symbols for degree, prime, and double prime available in MS Word.
+For the degree, minute, second system, indicate locations as follows (note no spaces): 64°34'15''N, 052°34'32''W, using the symbols for degree, prime, and double prime available in MS Word.